Erb's Palsy Compensation

 • Failure to appropriately manage shoulder dystocia once it occurs

-If your child has been harmed as a result of incompetence, you may be able to claim compensation.
+If your child has been harmed as a result of substandard medical care, you may be able to claim compensation.
 Legal action to obtain damages for clinical negligence is a highly specialist area of the law, so it is important that the lawyer dealing with your case has specific training and experience in this field.

 Erb's palsy is a type of brachial plexus palsy, which is a condition affecting the nerves that control the muscles in the arm and hand (the term brachial refers to the arm, while the term plexus means a bundle of nerves).
 The brachial plexus is located on the right and left sides of the neck above the shoulders.
 There are several types of brachial plexus palsy, depending on which nerves are affected.

-Damage to these nerves occurs when a baby's shoulders become stuck during birth (shoulder dystocia) and traction is applied to the head in an attempt to get the baby out.
+Damage to these nerves can occur when a baby's shoulders become stuck during birth (shoulder dystocia) and traction is applied to the head in an attempt to get the baby out.
 This can result in bruising, stretching or tearing of the nerves in the brachial plexus.

-In this video, Sally Leonards, a Partner in the Clinical Negligence team, explains about Erb's Palsy.
+In this video, Sally Leonards, a Partner in the Clinical Negligence team, explains more about Erb's Palsy.

 FAQs about Erb's Palsy claims